r-Techsupport/TechSupportBot/README.md

             await ctx.message.add_reaction(emoji)
 ```

-The idea of a plugin allows for more control over Discord extensions.
-Plugins can be configured per-guild with settings saved on MongoDB.
-There are several plugins included in the main repo, so please reference them for more advanced examples.
+Extensions can be configured per-guild with settings saved on MongoDB.
+There are several extensions included in the main repo, so please reference them for more advanced examples.